 Graphite is an important, commonly available carbon material with many uses.
-A rapidly growing application for graphite is for battery electrodes in Li ion batteries \cite{Asenbauer2020} and is crucial for the EV industry -- a Tesla model S on average needs 54 kg of graphite \cite{Tesla}.
+A burgeoning application for graphite is for battery electrodes in Li ion batteries \cite{Asenbauer2020} and is crucial for the EV industry -- a Tesla model S on average needs 54 kg of graphite \cite{Tesla}.
 Such electrodes are best if made with pure carbon materials, which are becoming more difficult to obtain owing to spiraling technological demand.
 It is therefore of interest to determine novel paths to synthetic forms of graphite from naturally occurring carbonaceous material such as coal.
 This raises several questions: (1) Is it possible to convert such materials into a graphitic phase?; (2) What impurities will remain and with what technological consequences?; (3) What are the resulting properties (structural, mechanical, electrical and thermal) of such materials?

-In a series of papers, we have discussed an amorphous phase of graphene, based on structural models involving pure sp$^2$ bonding with ring disorder (that is, rather than a 2D net consisting only of hexagons, we allow for pentagons, heptagons, etc.).
+In a series of papers, we have discussed an amorphous phase of monolayer graphene, based on structural models involving pure sp$^2$ bonding with ring disorder (that is, rather than a 2D net consisting only of hexagons, we allow for pentagons, heptagons, etc.).
 Among other findings, we noted that the presence of pentagons in such a structure induces puckering (departure from ideal planarity) from the strain of the ring defect using {\it ab initio} methods \cite{Li11, Li12}.
 The semi-metallic character of perfect graphene is transformed by ring disorder \cite{Kapko10, Van12}.
 Recently, experimental synthesis of monolayer amorphous graphene using chemical vapor deposition has been reported \cite{Toh20}.
 On the theoretical side, two dimensional amorphous graphene structures created by quenching the high temperature liquid state using Tersoff-II \cite{PRB1988} potential has been reported \cite{Avishek12}.
 Graphitization of amorphous carbon under electron irradiation has been studied experimentally and theoretically \cite{Felix2012}.